arnavgautam/TreeHacks2015/Demos/Demo-ClipMeme/demo.md

 1. Press the **Ctrl** key in the browser to enable the **Web Essentials Browser Link Overlay**.
 If it is already opened, hover with your mouse over the panel.

-1. Click on **F12 Auto sync** from the Web Essentials toolbox in Internet Explorer to enable updating in the browser.
+1. Click **F12 Auto sync** from the Web Essentials toolbox in Internet Explorer to enable updates directly in the browser.

 	![F12 Auto Sync](Images/f12-auto-sync.png?raw=true "F12 Auto Sync")